SimranAnand1/Data-Visualisation-and-BI/README.md

 # Data-Visualisation-and-BI
 Data manipulations and visualisations to draw meaningful insights from structured and unstructured data, done using Business Analysis tools

+Check out the visualisations, dashboards and stories created by me as below:

 Covid 19 Data Analysis: https://public.tableau.com/profile/simran.anand#!/vizhome/Book2_16187546054130/Dashboard1